Thinking of Starting Loop?

 What Should I Expect from this Starting Loop Series?

 Many people find it easier to learn about and start to Loop by breaking the information into smaller bite-sized pieces.
 This document was originally written as a variation of an Advent Calendar posted several years ago on the FaceBook Looped group.
 That calendar was very helpful to many people.
-The concept of taking this process a step at a time was captured in the Build Step# structure in the original Loopdocs instructions.
+The concept of taking this process one step at a time was captured in the Build Step# structure in the Loopdocs instructions.
 That documentation is incredibly detailed and may appear overwhelming at first glance.
-In the last year or so, there have been also been some simplifications to the Build Steps that are captured on this website.
+You may find it helpful to review both sites in deciding about your Loop journey.